rocky-linux/documentation/en/rocky/8/guides/apache-sites-enabled.md

 ```
 Once the file is created, we need to write (save) it with: `shift : wq`

-In our example above, the wiki site is loaded from the the html sub-directory of com.wiki.www, which means that our path we created in /var/www (above) will need some additional directories to satisfy this:
+In our example above, the wiki site is loaded from the html sub-directory of _com.ourownwiki.www_, which means that the path we created in _/var/www_ (above) will need some additional directories to satisfy this:

 `mkdir -p /var/www/sub-domains/com.ourownwiki.www/html`

 ... which will create the entire path with a single command.
 Next we would want to install our files to this directory that will actually run the web site.
-This could be something that was created by you or an application, in this case a wiki, that you downloaded.
+This could be something you made yourself, or an installable web application (in this case a wiki that you downloaded).

 Copy your files to the path above:

 `cp -Rf wiki_source/* /var/www/sub-domains/com.ourownwiki.www/html/`

 ## <a name="https"></a>Configuration https - Using an SSL Certificate

-As stated earlier, every web server created these days _should_ be running with an SSL (or secure socket layer).
+As stated earlier, every web server created these days _should_ be running with SSL (AKA the secure socket layer).

 This process starts by generating a private key and a CSR (which stands for certificate signing request) and then submitting the CSR to the certificate authority to purchase the SSL certificate.
 The process of generating these keys is somewhat extensive, so it has its own document.

 If you are new to generating keys for SSL, please take a look at: [Generating SSL Keys](ssl_keys_https.md)

 ### Placement of the SSL keys and Certificate's

 Now that you have your keys and certificate files, we need to place them logically in your file system on the web server.
-As we've seen with the example configuration file (above), we are placing our web files in "/var/www/sub-domains/com.ourownwiki.www/html".
-We want to place our certificate and key files with the domain, but NOT in the document root, in this case, "html".
-We never want our certificates and keys to have the potential of being exposed to the web.
+As we've seen with the example configuration file (above), we are placing our web files in _/var/www/sub-domains/com.ourownwiki.www/html_.

+We want to place our certificate and key files with the domain, but NOT in the document root, (which in this case is the _html_ folder.

+We never want our certificates and keys to potentially be exposed to the web.
 That would be bad!

-Instead, we will create a new directory structure for our SSL, beneath outside of the document root:
+Instead, we will create a new directory structure for our SSL files, outside of the document root:

 `mkdir -p /var/www/sub-domains/com.ourownwiki.www/ssl/{ssl.key,ssl.crt,ssl.csr}`

 If you are new to the "tree" syntax for making directories, what the above says is:

-"Make a directory called ssl and then make three directories inside of that called ssl.key, ssl.crt, and ssl.csr"
+"Make a directory called ssl and then make three directories inside of that called ssl.key, ssl.crt, and ssl.csr."

-Just a note ahead of time: It is not necessary for the function of the web server that the CSR file be stored in the tree.
-If you ever need to re-issue the certificate from a different provider, etc., it's a good idea to have a stored copy of the CSR.
-The question becomes where can you store it so that you will remember, and storing it within the tree of your web site is the logical spot.
+Just a note ahead of time: It is not necessary for the functioning of the web server that the CSR file be stored in the tree.

+If you ever need to re-issue the certificate from a different provider, etc., it's a good idea to have a stored copy of the CSR file.
+The question becomes where can you store it so that you will remember, and storing it within the tree of your web site is logical.

-Assuming that you have named your key, csr and crt (certificate) files with the name of your site, and that you have them stored in /root, we will then copy them up to their respective locations that we just created:
+Assuming that you have named your key, csr, and crt (certificate) files with the name of your site, and that you have them stored in _/root_, we will then copy them up to their respective locations that we just created:

 ```
 cp /root/com.wiki.www.key /var/www/sub-domains/com.ourownwiki.www/ssl/ssl.key/